‘So does this mean the end of the list article?’

 Nothing beats a good list article for gaining attention and engagement.
 But bear in mind that there are plenty of good listicles out there competing for attention, so yours has to stand out.

-If you follow the formats above you’re more likely to hook your reader and getting them to read on.
+If you follow the formats above you’re more likely to hook your reader and get them to read on.

 I’d love to hear your thoughts, so if you’ve got any advice for people writing listicles, please leave it in the comments below.